 Well, that would be true only if your instructor's course syllabus said exactly that.
 If it doesn't, your instructor may give you a grade of 0.0 on each assignment you miss because of an illness.
 Sometimes instructors make exceptions for extreme or extenuating situations, such as emergency surgery.
 Know, too, that some instructors will allow students to make up course work missed because of illness, but only with what's called a "patient instruction sheet" from Olin Health Center.
 For more on medical excuses, click here.

-Not really..
-The newly revised Code does not address changing syllabi after the semester is underway.
+The Code does not address changing syllabi after the semester is underway.
 Absent such language, an instructor may choose to exercise that option.
 If so, they should inform their students of such changes in writing or online

 For more on course syllabi, see "Course Syllabus."

-Well, yes, you can ask, but instructors don't have to grant your wish (or is it a prayer?).
+Well, yes, you can ask, but instructors don't have to grant your request.
 In fact, to be eligible for an I-Incomplete grade, you must be able to answer "yes" to all of the following questions: